 \subsubsection{Preliminaries}

 We endow $\D(A)$ with the graph norm.
 First, we claim that \emph{weak} solutions (in the sense of nonlinear semigroup theory) to

-coincide with \emph{mild} solutions (in the sense of perturbation of linear equation).
+coincide with \emph{mild} solutions (in the sense of perturbation of linear equation) -- see, e.g., \cite[Theorem 11.1.5]{CurZwa20book}.
 In other words, solutions $t \mapsto \T_t w_0$ to \cref{eq:original-w} with initial data $w_0 \in H$ are characterized by

-Because $F$ is continuously differentiable, \emph{strong} solutions $w$ to \cref{eq:original-w} enjoy the regularity $w \in \mathcal{C}^1(\R_+, H) \cap \mathcal{C}(\R_+, \D(A))$. \cref{lem:int-formula} given below allows us to circumvent the possible unboundedness of the output operator $C$ and, together with the $A$-boundeness of $C$, guarantees that $\M$ given by the limit in \cref{eq:M-int} is a well-defined nonlinear mapping on the whole space $H$.
+\emph{Strong} solutions $w$ to \cref{eq:original-w} enjoy the regularity $w \in \mathcal{C}^1(\R_+, H) \cap \mathcal{C}(\R_+, \D(A))$. \cref{lem:int-formula} given below allows us to circumvent the possible unboundedness of the output operator $C$ and, together with the $A$-boundeness of $C$, guarantees that $\M$ given by the limit in \cref{eq:M-int} is a well-defined nonlinear mapping on the whole space $H$.

 \begin{lemma}[Integral formula] For any $w_0 \in H$,

 In particular, $ \lim_{\tau \to + \infty} \int_0^{\tau} \mathcal{T}_t(w_0) \, \mathrm{d}t$ belongs to $\mathcal{D}(A)$. \end{lemma}